mri2410/HomeGuard-1/README.md

 run $ qmake
   $ make
   run the executable.
-  choose email and enter your email id (phone service is not active now).
+  choose email and enter your email id (sms service is not active now).
 Hit OK.

 cd into VisitorMessageBox,
 run $ qmake